 Goat water is another popular dish up and down the islands, and while it doesn’t sound appetizing we promise you it is delicious.
 This is a goat meat stew garnished with chilies, onions, papaya, and yams.

 For a delicious dessert, try Tourment d’amour.
 While this traditional coconut jam, vanilla custard and shortcrust pastry treat is popular throughout the Caribbean it originates from St Kitts and Nevis.

-St Lucia or St Kitts & Nevis: Which one should you visit?
+St Lucia or St Kitts & Nevis: Which is the Better Choice?

-St Kitts & Nevis is easier to get around than St Lucia, and also cheaper, which may make it a better holiday choice for many.
+St Kitts & Nevis is easier to get around than St Lucia, and also cheaper, which may make it a better holiday choice for some.

 *This article may contain affiliate links which allows Wandering our World to make a small commission on any sales made – and keep the coffee flowing!
 It involves no extra cost to yourself.
 As an Amazon Associate we earn from qualifying purchases, but only recommend products we believe in.